 Python Puzzles

 You are conducting a controlled experiment where you have a single cell.
-After a certain and reoccurring amount of time, the cell has a 2/5 chance of dying, 2/5 chance of being idle, and a 1/5 chance of replicating.
-After a replication, each cell has the same amount of probability.
+After a certain and reoccurring amount of time, the cell has a 2/5 chance of dying, a 2/5 chance of being idle, and a 1/5 chance of replicating.
+After replication, each cell has the same amount of probability.

 Given 1 million trials, what is the maximum number of cells produced?